hhvm/user-documentation/api-examples/class.AsyncMysqlConnection/queryf/001-basic-usage.md

-The following example shows how to use `AsyncMysqlConneciton::queryf`.
+The following example shows how to use `AsyncMysqlConnection::queryf`.
 First you get a connection from an `AsyncMysqlConnectionPool`; then you decide what parameters you want to pass as query placeholders.